thoughtbot/guides/code-review/README.md

 - **Seek to understand the reviewer's perspective**
 - **Try to respond to every comment**
 - **Wait to merge the branch until continuous integration tells you the test suite is green in the branch**
-  - TDDium, Travis CI, CircleCI, Github Actions, etc.
+  - TDDium, Travis CI, CircleCI, GitHub Actions, etc.

 - **Merge once you feel confident in the code and its impact on the project**
 - **Final editorial control rests with the pull request author**

+- **Recognize the work of your teammates when you are pairing**
+  - Use `Co-Authored-By: <name> <email>` at the end of your commit message.

 ## Reviewing Code